About Mirvish Productions

 Since 1986, Mirvish Productions has produced, co-produced and presented a wide variety of theatrical shows at the Royal Alex, including the current North American premiere of Dirty Dancing; the world premiere musical Jane Eyre; the Peter Hall Company's staging of Ibsen's The Master Builder, starring Alan Bates; the hit musical Crazy for You, with Mickey Rooney and Barbara Hamilton; the phenomenal Les Misérables; the first North American appearance of Bertolt Brecht's Berliner Ensemble with Threepenny Opera and The Caucasian Chalk Circle; the world tour of the acclaimed English Shakespeare Company's marathon staging of Henry IV, Henry V and Henry VI; the Tony Award and Pulitzer prize-winning musical RENT; the North American premiere of the hit British musical Mamma Mia!

 In 1993, Mirvish Productions added a second theatre to its responsibilities with the construction of the 2000-seat, state-of-the-theatrical-art Princess of Wales Theatre.
 For the Princess, the company co-produced the musical Miss Saigon, which ran for two highly successful years, followed by such large-scale productions as the musicals Beauty and the Beast, The Lion King and the The Sound of Music.

-Two more Toronto venues have since joined the Mirvish theatre family with the purchase of the 2,300-seat Ed Mirvish Theatre and the 700-seat Panasonic Theatre.
+Two more Toronto venues have since joined the Mirvish theatre family with the purchase of the 2,300-seat Ed Mirvish Theatre and the 700-seat CAA Theatre.